 A critical examination of some assumptions about education embraced by historical and contemporary philosophers, and relevance of these assumptions to U.S. schooling.
 Philosophical questions are considered, such as "What does it mean to teach?" and "What is knowledge?"
-Prereq: sophomore standing; or permission of the instructor; CL: PHIL 215; W; SA; Offered every other term (FA, SP, WI, FA, SP, WI); D. Dougherty, S. DeWitt
+Prereq: sophomore standing; or permission of the instructor; CL: PHIL 215; W; SA; Offered every other term (FA, SP, WI, FA, SP, WI); S. DeWitt, D. Dougherty are related to theories of learning.
+In addition to class work, students work in local classrooms for a minimum of 25 hours.
+In 2019-20 this course will be taught at Lombard Middle School located at 1220 E Knox Street in Galesburg.
+The 25 hours and the course will be completed between Knox periods 3s and 5s.
+Advisor note: public transportation is available for students without transportation.
+If a student has reliable transportation they may still register for a 6th period class.
+Prereq: sophomore standing; or permission of the instructor; CL: PSYC 273; O; Offered every term; N. Williams